KosmicTask/ASDictionaryDocs/README.md

 #Adding new ASDictionary AppleScript documentation

-To add a new header:
+To add a new AppleScript documentation set:

 1. Clone this.
 2. Run the [ASDictionary][asdictionary] tool on the application bundle and generate an HTML AppleScript document set.